J3ffJessie/discordSummarizer/README.md

 * `!location [limit]` — Search messages for location mentions (restricted).
 * `!downloadlocations` — Download logged locations in JSON format (restricted).
 * `!server` — Summarize the entire server's conversations (restricted).

+* **Coffee Pairing**

+  * `/coffee-pair` — Pair members that have the configured 'coffee-chat' role and DM them to arrange a coffee chat.
+Can be scheduled via cron and manually triggered.

 > **Note:** Restricted commands can only be used by users with IDs listed in the `ALLOWED_USER_IDS` array in `index.js`.